Office 365 vs Google Apps

 Two giants in one battle for the hearts and minds of an evolving workforce.
 One has decades of experience, and while that is valuable, experience without evolution still leaves you in a tar pit.
 Google has a long way to go to dominate the enterprise space, but end users are left with the feeling that Google is honestly trying to understand and adapt to them while Microsoft offers up a new version of the same old thing.

-By Andrea Bridges-Smith, Content Marketing Manager, Spanning
+By Andrea Bridges-Smith, Senior Content Strategist, Spanning